dgaydukov/cert-aws/sa/files/sa.md

 Since for aurora you don't set storage size, by default it 10, and it will grow automatically by 10GB chunks until 128TB), there are 2 metrics to get size:
 * `AuroraVolumeBytesLeftTotal` (aurora mysql) - how much data is left (from 128TB).
 As data grows, this value decreases.
 * `VolumeBytesUsed` (aurora) - how much data is actually used.
 As data grows, this value increases.
+CDC (change data capture) - process where we capture any change happened to database and stream it into another system.
+3 ways exists:
+* constant select (invasive) - downstream system constantly checks db to identify if any changes happened.
+If found then it stream changes to itself
+* sql triggers (invasive) - you add triggers on update for desired tables and each time update happens, changes sent to downstream app
+* native db log - each database has internal log where all transaction goes, from that log all changes applied to db.
+So this log can be used to send data to downstream app for aurora, we have [aurora streams](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/DBActivityStreams.Overview.html#DBActivityStreams.Overview.how-they-work) that already integrated with aws kinesis streams, where it pushed all changes from change log.
+Then it up to you how to process them, use either kinesis or send them to any downstream app.

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.